 Once your estimate is complete, you can then make an appointment at the accredited repair shop of your choice to have the damage repaired.
 (Whether your estimate is conducted at a Service or Claim Centre, or a participating Direct Repair shop, your vehicle can be repaired at any accredited repair shop that is qualified to repair your vehicle.)
 If you qualify for and participate in Direct Repair, you can enjoy the convenience of having your damage estimate and repair conducted at the same repair shop.

 If your vehicle requires specialized repairs or contains complex materials such as aluminum, boron steel or carbon fibre, repairs may need to be completed by an Original Equipment Manufacturer (OEM) certified or qualified facility.

-Use our Find An Accredited Repair Shop tool to locate a qualified shop near you to repair your specific vehicle.
+Use our repair shop locator tool (from our homepage, click the My Repair Claim button) to locate a qualified shop near you to repair your specific vehicle.
 If your claim qualifies for Direct Repair, you can input your claim number and search for a participating Direct Repair shop that is qualified to estimate your vehicle.